John Barry (composer): James Bond

-Personal life and death
+Personal life

 Barry was married four times.
-His first three marriages, to Barbara Pickard (1959–63), Jane Birkin (1965–68) and Jane Sidey (1969–78) all ended in divorce.
+His first three marriages, to Barbara Pickard (1959–1963), Jane Birkin (1965–1968) and Jane Sidey (1969–1978) all ended in divorce.
 He was married to his fourth wife, Laurie, from January 1978 until his death.
-The couple had a son, Jonpatrick.
 Barry had three daughters: Suzanne with his first wife, Barbara; Kate with his second wife, Jane; and Sian, from a relationship with Ulla Larson between the first two marriages.
+He also had a son, Jonpatrick with his last wife, Laurie.

-In 1975, Barry moved to the US.
+In 1975, Barry moved to Los Angeles in the US.
+He had originally intended to stay there for only a few weeks, but stayed on the West Coast for almost five years.
 A British judge later accused him of emigrating to avoid paying £134,000 due the Inland Revenue.
 The matter was resolved in the late 1980s, and Barry was able to return to the UK.
 He subsequently lived for many years in the United States, mainly in Oyster Bay, New York, in Centre Island on Long Island, from 1980.

 Barry suffered a rupture of the esophagus in 1988, following a toxic reaction to a health tonic he had consumed.
 The incident rendered him unable to work for two years and left him vulnerable to pneumonia.

+Death

 Barry died of a heart attack on 30 January 2011 at his Oyster Bay home, aged 77.
+He was buried in Locust Valley Cemetery, Locust Valley, New York.

 A memorial concert took place on 20 June 2011 at the Royal Albert Hall in London, where the Royal Philharmonic Orchestra, Shirley Bassey, Rumer, David Arnold, Wynne Evans and others performed Barry's music.
-Sir George Martin, Sir Michael Parkinson, Don Black, Timothy Dalton and others also contributed to the celebration of his life and work.
+George Martin, Michael Parkinson, Don Black, Timothy Dalton and others also contributed to the celebration of his life and work.
 The event was sponsored by the Royal College of Music through a grant by the Broccoli Foundation.